mounta11n/plusplus-caMalL/README.md

 <h2 align="center">Planned functions</h2>

 <ul>
   <li><strong>Multilingualism (in progress).</strong> It will be possible to select the language via a drop-down menu.
 So far, language files for English and German are available.
-Further languages will follow (support is welcome).</li>
+More languages will follow (support is welcome).</li>
   <li><strong>Dark mode.</strong> A dark mode for an eye-friendly view is currently in progress.</li>
   <li><strong>Low stimulus mode.</strong> A low-stimulus and low-contrast mode is being planned for people who need it.</li>
   <li><strong>Templates for UI options.</strong> Templates for the values of the user interface options (sampler etc.), such as deterministic template, creative template, balanced template etc., are planned.</li>